jim-schwoebel/sound_event_detection/README.md

 ## Future things to do
 1. add in sed_vis library for annotation and playback (for scientific publications)
 2. format the annotation process in the format of sed_vis so that any annotation session can be visualized well
+3. Allow for random length selection for data augmentation purposes (new feature).
-3. be able to prospectively deploy machine learning models to make predictions via sed_vis visualization library (100 ms windows, break up + make predictions, export .CSV and then display predictions vs. actual results).
+4. be able to prospectively deploy machine learning models to make predictions via sed_vis visualization library (100 ms windows, break up + make predictions, export .CSV and then display predictions vs. actual results).

 ## Additional reading
 * [SwipesForScience](https://github.com/SwipesForScience/SwipesForScience)